Ditectrev/Microsoft-Azure-AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Azure Monitor metrics.
 - [x] Azure Activity Log.

 ### You have an Azure AD tenant that contains an administrative unit named MarketingAU.
 MarketingAU contains 100 users.
 You create two users named User1 and User2.
 You need to ensure that the users can perform the following actions in MarketingAU:  User1 must be able to create user accounts.
 User2 must be able to reset user passwords.
 Which role should you assign to each user?
-To answer, drag the appropriate roles to the correct users.
-Each role may be used once, more than once, or not at all.
-You may need to drag the split bar between panes or scroll to view content.
-NOTE: Each correct selection is worth one point.

 - [x] Helpdesk Administrator for MarketingAU.
 - [ ] Helpdesk Administrator for the tenant.